Brookings Institution: 20th century

+21st century

-Strobe Talbott became president of Brookings in 2002.
+In 2002, Strobe Talbott became president of Brookings.
 Shortly thereafter, Brookings launched the Saban Center for Middle East Policy and the John L. Thornton China Center.
 In 2006, Brookings announced the establishment of the Brookings-Tsinghua Center in Beijing.
 In July 2007, Brookings announced the creation of the Engelberg Center for Health Care Reform to be directed by senior fellow Mark McClellan, and in October 2007 the creation of the Brookings Doha Center directed by fellow Hady Amr in Qatar.
 During this period the funding of Brookings by foreign governments and corporations came under public scrutiny (see Funding controversies below).

 In 2011, Talbott inaugurated the Brookings India Office.

 In October 2017, former general John R. Allen became the eighth president of Brookings.
 Allen resigned on June 12, 2022, amid an FBI foreign lobbying investigation.

 As of June 30, 2019, Brookings had an endowment of $377.2 million.

+Brookings operated three international centers: in Doha, Qatar (Brookings Doha Center); Beijing, China (Brookings-Tsinghua Center for Public Policy); and New Delhi, India (Brookings India).
+In 2020 and 2021, the Institution announced it was separating entirely from its centers in Doha and New Delhi, and transitioning its center in Beijing to an informal partnership with Tsinghua University, known as Brookings-Tsinghua China.